-My research concerns the management and control of distributed systems.
+My research concerns issues of accountability, management, and control in (distributed) systems.
 That is, how policy, representing user and/or functional concerns can dictate how and when `things' happen, primarily though managing data exchanges.

 As such, I focus a lot on issues of privacy, security, in addition to more generally enabling new and innovative functionality and solutions.
-This typically within the context of cloud computing and/or pervasive computing (the internet of things).
+This typically within the context of cloud computing and/or Internet of Things.

 At a technical level, I work on enabling context-aware, dynamically reconfigurable infrastructure (middleware), and methods for controlling and tracking data flow (provenance).

-Much of my research and commercial experience revolves around health and judicial systems---application
+Much of my research and commercial experience revolves around judicial and health systems---application

 domains where information is sensitive.
 I have worked for large and small IT service companies, ran a medical IT startup, and provide consulting services.

 More generally, I am very interested technology-related policy (here, `policy' in a political sense): considering the social, economic and legal impacts of new technologies.
 This has me involved in a number of outreach activities.
-I have some background in law.
+I have also studied some law.

-Originally from Australia, my hobbies are travel, travel and travel.
-I try to speak Español, a veces - and some Magyar.
+Originally from geographically isolated Australia, my hobbies are travel, travel and travel.

-- Microsoft Cloud Computing Research Centre: a virtual research centre in which technology lawyers and computer scientists work on the challenges in cloud computing where technology and regulation intersect.
+- Microsoft Cloud Computing Research Centre: a virtual research centre in which technology lawyers and computer scientists work on the challenges in cloud computing where technology and law/regulation intersect.
 I represent both the Computer Laboratory and the Centre for Science and Policy in this collaboration with the QMUL Centre for Commercial Law Studies.